open-geocoding/wb-countries/README.md

 About the license of source code and scripts, please see [License](./LICENSE) file.

-However, the license of country polygons data belong to World Bank, please follow their license and use their attribution (eg. `©WorldBank`).
+However, the license of country polygons data belong to World Bank, please follow their license which is [Creative Commons Attribution 4.0](https://datacatalog.worldbank.org/public-licenses?fragment=cc) and use their attribution (eg. `©WorldBank`).